 Outputs of this process are Inter prediction samples for the current macroblock that are a 16x16 array predL of luma samples and when ChromaArrayType is not equal to 0 two (MbWidthC)x(MbHeightC) arrays predCb and predCr of chroma samples, one for each of the chroma components Cb and Cr.

-When DepthFlag is equal to 0 and dmvp_flag is equal to 1, the variables DepthRefPicList0, DepthRefPicList1 for B slices, and DepthCurrPic are specified as follows.
+When DepthFlag is equal to 0, dmvp_flag is equal to 1, and the depth view components are available, the variables DepthRefPicList0, DepthRefPicList1 for B slices, and DepthCurrPic are specified as follows.
 The variable DepthRefPicList0 is specified to consist of the depth view components of the view component pairs for which the texture view components are in RefPicList0 in the order that RefPicList0[ i ] and DepthRefPicList0[ i ] form a view component pair for any value of i = 0.. num_ref_idx_l0_active_minus1.
 The variable DepthRefPicList1 is specified for B slices to consist of the depth view components of the view component pairs for which the texture view components are in RefPicList1 in the order that RefPicList1[ i ] and DepthRefPicList1[ i ] form a view component pair for any value of i = 0.. num_ref_idx_l1_active_minus1.
-The variable DepthCurrPic is specified to be the decoded sample array of the depth view component of the view component pair for which the texture view component is the current texture view component when TextureFirstFlag is equal to 0 and it is specified to be the decoded sample array of the depth view component of the view component pair for which the texture view component is the texture view component of the base view when TextureFirstFlag is equal to 1.
+The variable DepthCurrPic is specified to be the decoded sample array of the depth view component of the view component pair for which the texture view component is the current texture view component.

 The partitioning of a macroblock is specified by mb_type.
 Each macroblock partition is referred to by mbPartIdx.
 When the macroblock partitioning consists of partitions that are equal to sub-macroblocks, each sub-macroblock can be further partitioned into sub-macroblock partitions as specified by sub_mb_type[ mbPartIdx ].
 Each sub-macroblock partition is referred to by subMbPartIdx.
 When the macroblock partitioning does not consist of sub-macroblocks, subMbPartIdx is set equal to 0.